 At HCIS a Forest School session will not exceed 16 pupils.
-In addition to the forest leader Beckie Lewis, accompanying the children will be an adult from their class so they are familiar with additional needs, medical information and personalities.
+In addition to the forest leader Beckie Lewis, accompanying the children will be another member of staff from Haddenham Infant School.
 It is useful if it is the same adult for the block of forest school sessions for continuity.
 Tool use will mostly be 1:1.
 With the exception of 1:3 maximum depending on the tool and skill of the child for example the use of peelers.
 Adult ratios may increase to work with children with additional needs.